Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Conclusions and future work

 \section{Conclusions and future work}

 This study presented an end-to-end methodology to predict and map Chl-a concentrations in the Mar Menor lagoon by integrating nearly a decade of Sentinel 2 imagery with \textit{in situ} buoy measurements.
-The approach combined atmospheric correction using the C2RCC family of neural network processors, diverse multispectral band combinations, and multiple machine and DL models, evaluated within a robust cross-validation framework.
+The approach combined atmospheric correction using the C2RCC family of neural network processors, diverse multispectral band combinations, and multiple ML models, evaluated within a robust cross-validation framework.
+Then, a fully automated pipeline is provided for reproducibility and applicability purposes.

 The results demonstrate that the predictive performance varies with depth, processing method, and aggregation window.
-At the surface (0-1 m), the best performance was obtained with `C2X-Complex\_rhow\_9x9'', achieving an R$^2$ of 0.89 with both XGBoost and the ensemble.
-For the 1-2 m layer, the strongest results were provided by ``C2X-Complex\_rhow\_5x5'', with the ensemble reaching an R$^2$ of 0.87 and RMSE of 1.53 mg/m³, closely followed by CatBoost.
-At 2-3 m, unprocessed TOA reflectances with 15x15 pixels aggregation outperformed atmospherically corrected datasets, with KNN delivering competitive results (R$^2$ of 0.81, RMSE of 1.61 mg/m³).
-At the deepest layer (3-4 m), performance declined by nearly 0.2 in R$^2$ compared to shallower depths, but ``C2X-Complex\_rhow\_5x5'' and Random Forest provided the most consistent results (R$^2$ = 0.66, RMSE = 1.48 mg/m³).
+At the surface (0-1 m), the best performance was obtained with the 'C2X-Complex\_rhow\_15x15' configuration using CatBoost, achieving an RMSLE below 0.34 and an $R^2$ above 0.75.
+For the 1-2 m layer, the strongest results were similarly provided by 'C2X-Complex\_rhow\_15x15' with CatBoost, reaching an $R^2$ above 0.75 and a satisfactory RMSLE between 0.35 and 0.4.
+At 2-3 m, unprocessed TOA reflectances with 15$\times$15 pixel aggregation outperformed atmospherically corrected datasets, with CatBoost delivering an RMSLE of 0.38 and an $R^2$ near 0.70.
+At the deepest layer (3-4 m), performance declined compared to shallower depths, but 'TOA\_15x15' and CatBoost provided the most consistent results, yielding an $R^2$ near 0.60 and an RMSLE around 0.39.
 These findings underline the importance of carefully selecting processing variants and spatial aggregation strategies according to depth.